vijos/jd4/README.rst

     python3 -m jd4.daemon 2>&1 | tee jd4.log

+Note that this requires a ``sudo`` to create cgroups on first execution.
+It is not recommended to run the daemon itself as root.

 TODO(iceboy): Find a way to babysit the daemon, such as using systemd.

 Playing with the sandbox